Summary: There’s a surf photography workshop or course to suit your experience and budget, if you can get to it.

 The School of Visual Arts puts on a regular workshop with surf photography legend Art Brewer.
 The location changes but always features somewhere with great waves that’s also rich in culture.
 If you want to learn more about Art Brewer and his surf photography, I recommend watching this lecture.

-This year the surf photo workshop is in Salina Cruz, Mexico, and it’s 5 days of instruction on the specifics of surf photography with a focus on the business side.
+I originally wote about this one in 2018, but it looks like the course is running again in 2019.
+In 2018 the surf photo workshop is in Salina Cruz, Mexico, and it’s 5 days of instruction on the specifics of surf photography with a focus on the business side.

 I don’t think this would be as useful for beginners who are still getting familiar with their equipment.
 If you’re comfortable with the basics and want to dive into more advanced techniques and get insights from a veteran of the surf industry, this is a fantastic opportunity.